smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 * Fixed bug in Forecast Blueprint that pointed hardcoded to OpenWeatherMap.

 **V1.51:**
 * An alert tone can now be played when a notification is triggered.
-Make sure you copy the provided alert.txt file into the MELODIES folder of Awtrix Light to make this work.
+Make sure you copy the provided alert.txt file into the MELODIES folder of Awtrix 3 to make this work.

 **V1.50:**
 * Added the possibility to select media players in the Awtrix Create Sensor App.
 It's now possible to show the artist and song on the clock when a new song starts playing on the selected media player.
 * Added a Template field.
 You can now format your sensors so that they look exactly like you want them to look!

 **V1.43:**
-* Renaming the prefix in Awtrix Light and in Home Assistant to the same name will not break the apps anymore.
+* Renaming the prefix in Awtrix 3 and in Home Assistant to the same name will not break the apps anymore.

 **V1.42:**
 * Added option to select a background color for notifications and custom apps.